Kurseong: Area overview

 The map alongside shows the eastern portion of the Darjeeling Himalayan hill region and a small portion of the terai region in its eastern and southern fringes, all of it in the Darjeeling district.
 In the Darjeeling Sadar subdivision 61.00% of the total population lives in the rural areas and 39.00% of the population lives in the urban areas.
 In the Kurseong subdivision 58.41% of the total population lives in the rural areas and 41.59% lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Sights

 Kurseong is surrounded by a myriad of tea gardens.
-These include Castleton, Makaibarie, Ambootia and Goomtee, all of which can be visited.
+These include Castleton, Makaibari, Ambootia, although Castleton and Ambootia do not give tours.

 The tracks of the 'Darjeeling Toy Train' run the length of the town, and the station is the nucleus of the town.